lowlevl/shrekd/README.md

 - [x] Getting record (**GET** `/<slug>`)
 - [ ] Retention curve depending on the weight, with expiration in return headers
 - [ ] Delete token in return headers, allowing deletion of a record
+- [ ] Add the full path when returning the URL

 ## Setup